tubagusafif25/tubagusafif25/README.md

 ---

 ## 🎯 Philosophy
-I try to approach everything with intention: whether it’s improving in Osu!, working through ranked games, studying, or writing code.
+I try to approach everything with intention: whether working through ranked games, studying, or writing code.
 I care about precision, real progress, and understanding myself deeply.

 Thanks for stopping by.